vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 You can use Fluent Bit to gather logs from management clusters or Tanzu Kubernetes clusters running in vSphere, Amazon EC2, and Azure.
 You can then forward them to a log storage provider such as [Elastic Search](https://www.elastic.co/), [Kafka](https://www.confluent.io/confluent-operator/), [Splunk](https://www.splunk.com/), or an HTTP endpoint.

-The example shown in this document uses an HTTP endpoint [vRealize Log Insight Cloud](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.
+The example shown in this document uses an HTTP endpoint [VMware Aria Operations for Logs](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.

 A sample YAML file for configuring an http endpoint with Fluent Bit is provided as a reference here.
-For a full list of user-configurable values, see the official [Fluent Bit documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-fluentbit.html).
+For a full list of user-configurable values, see the official [Fluent Bit documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-fluentbit.html).

-Before you add the following YAML code in TMC for installing Fluent Bit, you must [create an API key](https://vmc.techzone.vmware.com/resource/implement-centralized-logging-tanzu-kubernetes-grid-fluent-bit).

 ```yaml
 namespace: "tanzu-system-logging"